 To look at the long-term health and learning effects from this study, we would like to collect future information about babies who have taken part.
-We will ask for your consent to collect this information about your baby.
+We will ask for your consent to collect this information.
 If you don't want to do this, you can still take part in the DOLFIN study.